 How often do 1986 Chevrolet Corvette brake pads need to be replaced?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Corvette.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers Chevrolet Corvette brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 Your Chevrolet Corvette engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help prevent that damage from happening.
 Visit Firestone Complete Auto Care for the right brake repair for your 1986 Chevrolet Corvette.
 We offer many affordable brake repairs like pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Make an appointment for Chevrolet Corvette brake repairs or services today.

 You rely on your Chevrolet Corvette to get you where you need to be.
 Our team is here to help make sure your vehicle works, day after day.
 Select from our service menu below to learn about 1986 Chevrolet repairs.